top of page

 • Metal Panel / R-panel (cheaper, but prone to leaks)

-If a metal roof quote comes in close to your asphalt quote, it’s almost certainly an R-panel.
+If a metal roof quote comes in at a price that is close to your asphalt quote, it’s almost certainly an R-panel.
 These have exposed fasteners which are prone to rust and leaking.
-We strongly recommend avoiding it for residential homes.
+We strongly recommend avoiding these for residential homes in Wisconsin.

 Installation Is Specialized (and Easy to Mess Up)